 That depends...
-Honest breeders will tell you that the ES is not for everyone.
-As a highly intelligent, managerial working farm dog, the ES needs a strong, consistent leader, an owner who is not uncomfortable about being in charge.
-The ES is wired to seek the role immediately below the human leaders in the pack order, that of the right hand or enforcer, and is in his glory enforcing rules on the livestock (subordinate pack members) on his leaders' behalf.
+Honest breeders will tell you that English Shepherds are not for everyone.
+As a highly intelligent, managerial working farm dog, this breed needs a strong, consistent leader, an owner who is not uncomfortable about being in charge.
+The Englosh Shepherd is wired to seek the role immediately below the human leaders in the pack order, that of the right hand or beta enforcer, and is in his glory enforcing rules on the livestock (subordinate pack members) on his leaders' behalf.
 But in cases where the humans are not consistent or sufficiently engaged in teaching puppy the rules of the territory, an ES may make and enforce his own rules...
 And these may not be rules the humans are happy or comfortable with.

-An ES is happiest when he feels that he has a "real job" or purpose.
+An English Shepherd is happiest when he feels that he has a "real job" or purpose and has regualr opportunities to earn his masters' approval.
 But the job does not need to be livestock herding...
 Keeping deer or other pests away from the orchard/gardens or squirrels out of the birdfeeders can satisfy his need to be in charge of something and/or play traffic cop.
-And other activities and opportunities for these dog to bond and learn to work with their owners, such as agility, obedience, SAR, therapy work, can be just as fulfilling.
+And other activities and opportunities for these dog to bond and learn to work in partnership with their owners, such as agility, obedience, SAR, therapy work, can be just as fulfilling.

 How are English Shepherds with children?

 The key to training an ES how to behave around children is to set out from day one with a strong bond, clear set of rules and set boundaries.
+Consistency is very important.
 The trickle-down from having that bond and consistent, dependable leadership is far-reaching, and can make most potential training issues *at least* much easier to deal with, if not avoiding them entirely.

 And please, carefully supervise all interactions with other people. especially small ones, until he is old enough and well-trained enough that you are sure that he will behave in an appropriate way...
 It is much, much easier to teach a little puppy your rules about what is acceptable and what is not, than it is to "fix" an older one after he has developed bad habits.
 Your English Shepherd puppy is also much less likely to engage in inappropriate behaviors like herding/jumping/nipping when he has been well-exercised *before* allowing to him to play with little children.